microsoft/vscode-cmake-tools/README.md

 # VSCode CMake Tools

-This is a simple Visual Studio Code extension that offers CMake integration.
-This extension itself *does not* provide language support.
+This extension provides project build and configuration tooling for CMake users within Visual Studio Code.
+This extension itself *does not* provide language support for the CMake scripting language.
 For that I recommend [this extension](https://marketplace.visualstudio.com/items?itemName=twxs.cmake).

-This extension can be installed with ``ext install cmake-tools``.

 ### Issues?
 Questions?
 Feature requests?